 Daniel Plotinsky received an MBA from Pepperdine University, School of Business Management, in 1998.

 Adam Portnoy is the President and CEO of REIT Management & Research, a real estate company in the Boston area.
 Previously, Adam was a senior investment officer for International Finance Corp/ World Bank, the president & CEO of Surfree.com, Inc. and an associate/investment Banking for Donaldson, Lufkin & Jenrette.
+He recently (2013) joined the Oxy Board of Trustees.
+"I am living and working in Boston, but have committed to making the trek to Los Angeles to attend two days of board meetings, four times per year.
+If other classmates want to talk about anything particular or want some kind of insight into Oxy from the board's perspective, they are welcome to contact me directly."
 Adam with wife Elika and their son Axel are living in Boston.

 Zel Saccani is the founder and President of Saccani Legal and Business Translations (www.slbt.net) started in October 2000.
 He used his law degree from the University of Miami School of Law to run and operate his translation business in Miami for eleven years before transferring the company to Brownsville, Texas.
 Zel continues to prepare legal and commercial documentation for lawyers and banks in English, Spanish, German, Italian, Portuguese, and French.
 Saccani Legal and Business Translations continues to flourish under the lead of Zel and his wife Korinna.

 John Theodore attended the Red McCombs School of Business at the University of Texas at Austin and completed his MBA in Information Management in 2003.
 Since completing graduate school, John has worked at a number of companies which provied management and technology strategy consulting services to various industries.
-He is currently the Chief Technology Officer at Trigger Media Group, a company which deals with venture capital and private equity.
+He is currently the Chief Technology Officer at InsideHook in New York City.
+Prior to this, he was the Chief Technology Officer at Trigger Media Group, a company which deals with venture capital and private equity.
 Prior to this he worked for several years for the Annenberg Foundation as both a Technology Officer and a Technology and Media Advisor.
 John is married to Claire McConnico ’95 and they live with their two sons, Jack and Charlie, in New York.
+(Summer 2016)